-Edulis is the tasting restaurant in Toronto known for its seasonal menu made from scratch by husband-and-wife team Michael Caballo and Tobey Nemet.
+Edulis is a One Michelin Star tasting restaurant in Toronto known for its seasonal menu made from scratch by husband-and-wife team Michael Caballo and Tobey Nemet.

 Did you know?
 Edulis Toronto is listed No. 8 in Canada’s Best 100 Restaurants in 2016 and No. 6 in Post City Toronto’s Joanne Kates Best 50 Restauants “Spend A Lot” List.